-- A post-tax discount rate of 7 per cent (2018/19: 7 per cent) has been used in discounting the present value of expected cash flows. - The forest has been valued on a going concern basis and only includes the value of the existing crops on a single rotation basis less point of sale costs estimated at 2 per cent (2018/19: 2 per cent). - Costs are average costs.
-No allowance has been made for cost improvements in future operations. - .
-Fair value of forestry assets has been determined using observable inputs (level 2). - · Near-term log prices have been subdued due to the impacts from Covid-19 - Long-term log prices will recover and revert to the long-term averages by 2025 if there aren't any structural change to the log export markets. - The harvesting cost class has been revised from very high to medium resulting in an increase in valuation. - · The roading cost assigned is very high to reflect the erosion susceptibility of the forestry block.
+- A post-tax discount rate of seven per cent (2020/21: seven per cent) has been used in discounting the present value of expected cash flows. - The forest has been valued on a going concern basis and only includes the value of the existing crops on a single rotation basis less point of sale costs estimated at two per cent (2020/21: two per cent). - Costs are average costs.
+No allowance has been made for cost improvements in future operations. - Fair value of forestry assets has been determined using observable inputs (level 2). - Although the log export market recovered from the first Covid-19 lockdown in March/April 2020, the continuing interruption of global logistics has caused a substantial rise in demurrage and freight costs.
+The valuation assumes that the logistic issue will continue in 2022/23 and starting to improve from 2023/24 onwards. - Long-term log prices will recover and revert to the long-term averages by 2027 if there aren't any structural changes to the log export markets (2020/21: revert to long-term averages by 2026). - The harvesting cost class assigned is medium. - The roading cost assigned is very high to reflect the erosion susceptibility of the forestry block.